 Oftentimes people think that they can sacrifice sleep, and can live on 6 hours a night.
 However, research suggests that adults need at least 7-8 hours of sleep each night to be well-rested.

-To learn more about prioritizing your sleep, check out my article on 8 tips to finally say goodbye to your sleep problems.
+Want to learn more about prioritizing your sleep?
+Check out my article on 8 tips to finally say goodbye to your sleep problems.

 4. Get off your phone